 Also be done with children or visiting relatives.
 Instead of sitting in a restaurant you have lunch around the canals.

-If you are interested in discovering other less touristy things to do in London, you may be St Katharine Docks, a pretty small marina just behind Tower Bridge!
+If you are interested in other less touristy things to do in London, you may be interested in reading St Katharine Docks, a pretty small marina just behind Tower Bridge!

 See you soon